HKNHackathon120/C.-K.-Brydges/README.md

 a lot of time trying to understant its purpose.

 ### 💡 Challenge Three: The beauty of simplicity
-As a final task, you have to simplify this boolean expression.
+As a final task, you have to simplify a boolean expression.